jjtbsomhorst/ubbgenerator/README.md

 # Angular UBB Generator

-Generates UBB code used at the Movie topic on gathering.tweakers.net.
-Can ofcourse be used for other forums who use UBB as their primary language
+Generates UBB code that can be used on message boards that understand UBB.
+Primary used at the Movie topic on http://gathering.tweakers.net.
+Working example can be found at http://www.jeroensomhorst.eu/ubbgenerator/